BridgeAR/tasks/README.md

    Reason: This allows to have a much more efficient way to check if an Array
            or TypedArray has keys besides the regular 0-n.
 Otherwise this can result in a huge performance overhead that is not necessary at all.
+1. Add a `Object.getNumberOfOwnProperties` to the language.
+   Reason: Often it is not necessary to get the properties itself but only the
+           number of the properties.
+This is for example important in case of object comparisons.